andersonflima/python-password-generator/README.md

 # PYTHON PASSWORD GENERATOR

-This code generate a random password with letters, numbers and symbols.
-When executing this code, you will choose whether to use only uppercase letters, lowercase letters, digits and symbols.
-You can use all of them or just one of them.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.